 How to Write a Software Requirements Specification (SRS Document)

-What Is a Software Requirements Specification Document?
+What Is a Software Requirements Specification (SRS) Document?

 A software requirements specification (SRS) is a document that describes what the software will do and how it will be expected to perform.
 It also describes the functionality the product needs to fulfill the needs of all stakeholders (business, users).

 Why Use an SRS Document?